becomingbabyman/cause/README.md

 This is what Cause strives to do:

 1. **One data structure for everything.** In Cause this is the `node`.
-Nodes are just values.
+Nodes are just triples of `[id cause value]`.
 They store identity and causality, and can easily be sent between clients, written to a database and rendered.
-Multiple in memory caches make the read and write performance of common node operations fast.
+Multiple in-memory caches make the read and write performance of common node operations fast.
 And those caches can be reconstituted from a bag of related nodes at runtime, so at rest storage is reduced.

 2. **Persist all the data.** Clojure's immutable data structures and immutable data in general is great!
 It's hard to call Cause immutable since it is designed to be used in distributed eventually consistent systems.
 Nodes will inevitably arrive in different orders and clients will often have different sets of nodes.
 What can be guaranteed is that no node is deleted.
 Cause is append only, with deletions being represented by adding tombstones that hide nodes instead of actually excising the original data.
 This is similar to [Datomic](https://www.datomic.com/) and makes infinite undo and change tracking possible.

 3. **Simple conflict resolution.** The functions that determine the current state of a causal collection should be easy to reason about.
 This makes them easier to develop correctly and easier to work with intuitively since they have very few corner cases.
+Most of this work happens in about 50 LOC with the `cause.shared/weave-node` function and the two predicates that power it.

 4. **Idiomatic EDN.** The higher level causal data structures that are built from `nodes` implement many of the same protocols as their EDN counterparts.
 Most Clojure functions should just work on CausalLists and CausalMaps the same way they'd work on lists and maps.